-If you’re in the market for a new game, you could do a lot worse than scan through this list for something that really takes your fancy; these are some of the best games to take our fancy over our many years of reviewing games.
+If you’re in the market for a new game, you could do a lot worse than scan through this list for something that really takes your fancy; these are some of the best games to hold our attention over our many years of reviewing games.

 Here’s rank 50 through to 41 in our countdown.
 You can find buttons to navigate to other pages at the bottom of the article.